spunkyalexsolis/pave-take-home/README.md

 # Sample Project

-This is a sample project that that parses a defined CSV and does a simple visualization that is meant as a propotype.
+This is a sample project that that parses a defined CSV and does a simple visualization that is meant as a prototype.
 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 This project uses the following tech stack: